juliaguida/oystercard/tagging/tdd_simple.md

 > So that I know how many steps I should move
 > Rolling a dice should give me a number between 1 and 6

-> As a dice app developper,
+> As a dice app developer,
 > So that I give players a good game experience
 > I want the dice roll to be randomly picked